adamziel/django_translate/README.md

 1. Run dev server and visit a view that renders this template

 Ta-da!
-It works, and you didn'teven  have to compile anything!
+It works, and you didn't have to compile anything!

 # What's next?